microsoft/vscode-essentials/docs/en/06-advanced-editing.md

 ### Refactoring

 When writing code, the first version is rarely definitive.
-Refactoring your code is an important step to make it more readable, maintainable, and performant.
+Refactoring your code is a major step to make it more readable, maintainable, and performant.
 Fortunately, VS Code offers numerous features to help you save time during this step.

 To quickly rename a variable, a function, or a class, simply position the cursor on it and press `F2` or right-click and select `Rename Symbol`.
 Once you've entered the new name, either you're confident and you press `Enter` to validate, or you prefer to check the changes before applying them with `Shift+Enter` to open a preview window.

 ![Refactoring preview](./images/rename-symbol-preview.png)

-When you select code, a small lightbulb will appear at the beginning of the line.
+When you select code, a small light bulb will appear at the beginning of the line.
 Clicking on it will allow you to access specific refactoring actions for the selected code.

 ![Refactoring actions](./images/refactor-actions.png)